Cost-Driven Representation Learning for Linear Quadratic Gaussian Control: Part I: Problem setup

-$(A, C)$ and $(A, Q^{1/2})$ observabilities are standard assumptions in controlling LTI systems.
-To differentiate from the former, we call the latter cost observability, since it implies the states are observable through costs.
-Whereas Markov parameter based approaches need to assume $(A, C)$ observability to identify the system, our cost driven approach does not.
-Robust control sometimes assumes $(A, Q^{1/2})$ observability with vector cost $Q^{1/2} x$.
-Here we deal with the more difficult problem of having only the scalar cost.
+The observability assumptions on $(A, C)$ and $(A, Q^{1/2})$ are standard in controlling LTI systems.
+To differentiate from the former, we call the latter \emph{cost observability}, since it implies the states are observable through costs.
+Whereas Markov-parameter-based approaches need to assume $(A, C)$ observability to identify the system, our cost-driven approach does not.
+Here we deal with the more difficult problem of having only the scalar cost as the supervision signal (instead of the concatenation of all observations, as in Markov-parameter-based ones).
 Nevertheless, the notion of cost observability is still important for our approach, formally defined as follows. \begin{assumption}[Cost observability] For all $0\le t \le \ell - 1$, $\sQ_t \succcurlyeq \mu^2 I$.
-For all $\ell \le t\le T$, there exists $m > 0$ such that the cost observability Gramian~\citep{kailath1980linear}
+For all $\ell \le t\le T$, there exists $m > 0$ such that the cost observability Gram matrix~\citep{kailath1980linear}